hpc-carpentry/hpc-python/_extras/guide.md

 ---

 This lesson does not cover the specifics of using a Python IDE.
-As the instructor, you should be familar with the editor you intend to teach, as well as how to install/set it up across all three platforms (Windows, MacOS, Linux).
+As the instructor, you should be familiar with the editor you intend to teach, as well as how to install/set it up across all three platforms (Windows, MacOS, Linux).
 If you don't have a preference for one editor over another, we recommend using either Jupyter Notebooks, Spyder, or a text editor/IPython console